Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Yunishigawa Kamakura Festival is held in the popular Yunishigawa Onsen hot spring area in Nikko, Tochigi Prefecture.
 The area starts to receive snow in mid-November.
 The change between fall and winter in this area is gorgeous.

-This festival is a popular winter event with daytime activities like sledding and barbecues.
-In the evening, hundreds of small kamakura (igloo) light up in the evening.
-Go at night with a loved one or friends for a special time.
+This festival is popular in winter, with daytime sledding and barbecues.
+In the evening, hundreds of small kamakura (igloos) are lit up—perfect for a special night out with friends or a loved one.

 Written by